ksn-developer/webcrawler/README.md

 This is a Python script that crawls a website and saves the text content of each page in a text file.
 It also extracts all the hyperlinks from each page and follows the links that are within the same domain to continue the crawling process.
 Requirements

-To run this script, you will need the following packages installed:

 ##Requirements